-The San Joaquins have 18 rail stations.
-Most of the San Joaquins stations are multi-modal transportation hubs and many are located in traditional city centers.
+The San Joaquins has 18 rail stations, most of which are multi-modal transportation hubs located in traditional city centers.
 Table 13.1 presents the existing amenities and services at San Joaquin stations, as well as a preliminary assessment of their potential for new TOD.
 TOD opportunities are considered low at San Joaquins stations that are located in outlying areas away from the city centers/downtowns.
-The highest potential for new TOD at San Joaquins stations is likely to be in the major cities.
+The highest potential for new TOD at San Joaquins stations is likely to be in the larger cities along the corridor.
 To encourage TOD, SJJPA is working to improve the usability of stations and Thruway Bus stops.
-Comprehensive assessments have begun with the objective of updating and improving signage at and near stations and stops to enhance the experience of riders.
+Comprehensive assessments have begun with the objective to update and improve signage at and near stations and stops to enhance the experience of riders, with new signage and bus stop locations being recently upgraded and implemented respectively.